seanhurwitz/dap-challenge-end-month-1/README.md

 ## Introduction

 Welcome, coders!
 By now, I hope you've had lots of fun working with Nodejs and seen all the wonderful opportunities and things you can create with words and logic!
-This assessment will review all the concepts and applications you have encountered so far.
+This assessment will review all the concepts and applications you have encountered so far, but **MOST OF ALL** it will test your thinking, logic and ability to explore new opportunities and solve tough problems, because that's what makes a good coder, full stop.

 ## Challenge